Chemotherapy pumps are one of the ways you can have your chemotherapy. They allow you to have chemotherapy in a controlled way.

 You might need to have your continuous pressure or battery operated pump changed from time to time.
 You can go back to hospital for this.
-Or a home chemo nurse or a district nurse can change it at home.
+Or a home chemotherapy nurse or a district nurse may be able to change it at home.

 Looking after the pump

 Your nurse will show you or a family member how to look after the pump.
-Contact your chemo nurse at the hospital or chemotherapy unit if you have any problems or questions when you get home,
+Contact your chemotherapy nurse at the hospital or day unit if you have any problems or questions when you get home.

-Talk to your doctor or specialist nurse if you’re nervous about being at home with the pump and the chemo.
+Talk to your doctor or specialist nurse if you’re nervous about being at home with the pump and the chemotherapy.
 Once your questions are answered, you might feel better about it.